frankkinuthian/ndihub-v2/README.md

 - Toast notifications
 - Modal dialogs

-## Support

-For support, join our Discord community or email support@example.com

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details